 Lindsay Wright was appointed to the Board of the Guardians of the New Zealand Superannuation Fund on 1 December 2012 and appointed Deputy Chair in December 2015.
 Her term of office expires 31 October 2018.

-Lindsay is currently Head of Distribution and Co-Head of APAC at BNY Mellon Investment Management.
-Prior to this, she was Regional Head Institutional, Alternatives and Investment Solutions Business, Asia Pacific with Invesco Hong Kong Limited, CEO of Harvest Alternatives Investment Group and Co-CEO Harvest Capital Management Limited.
+Lindsay is currently Head of Asia at Matthews Global Investors (HK) Limited.
+Prior to this, she was Head of Distribution and Co-Head of APAC at BNY Mellon Investment Management.
+Lindsay has served as Regional Head Institutional, Alternatives and Investment Solutions Business, Asia Pacific with Invesco Hong Kong Limited, CEO of Harvest Alternatives Investment Group and Co-CEO of Harvest Capital Management Limited.
 She has also held roles as Managing Director and Global Head of Strategy and Business Development for Deutsche Asset Management/DWS based in New York as a part of a 24 year career with Deutsche Asset Management and Deutsche Bank.

 Craig AnsleyPh.D.
 Business Administration (University of Michigan), BSc (Hons) Mathematics (University of Canterbury)